 Trends in Water Use

-*The most recent USGS report (Circular 1441) released in 2015 shows a decrease in daily water use since this sculpture was created.
-Water use in the United States in 2015 was estimated to be about 322 billion gallons per day, 9 percent less than in 2010.
+*The most recent USGS report (Circular 1441) released in 2015 shows a decrease in daily water use to 322 billion gallons per day.
 The 2015 estimates put total withdrawals at the lowest level since before 1970.